francescovallone/serinus/.website/core/routes.md

 # Routes

-Routes in Serinus are the endpoints of your application.
-They are grouped in controllers and can have guards.
+Web servers are all about routing requests to the right handler.
+They use the path and method of the request to determine which handler should be executed.

-They only exposes the endpoint and the method that the route will respond to so you can create reusable routes that can be added to multiple controllers.
+Serinus uses the `Route` class to define routes and the `Controller` class to group routes that share the same base path.

-## Create a route
+## Define a route

-To add routes you can either create a class that extends the `Route` class or use the following methods to create one.
+To define a route you can either create a class that extends the `Route` class or use the following factory constructor to create one.

 - `Route.get`
 - `Route.post`